 The Board has not established a formal nominating committee.
 Rather, a majority of the Board's independent directors recommends director nominees for the Board's selection in a vote in which only independent directors participate, with the independence requirements applicable to such directors confirmed at such time.
-The Board adopted a resolution to adopt this director nominee selection process upon determining that compliance with the NASDAQ Rules, which require that directors within the meaning of such term under applicable NASDAQ Rules constituting a majority of the Board's independent directors in a vote in which only independent directors participate, with the independence requirements applicable to such directors to be confirmed at such time, adequately encourages an objective nomination process.
+The Board adopted a resolution to adopt this director nominee selection process upon determining that compliance with the NASDAQ Rules, which require that director nominees (other than the Altria Nominees) are recommended for the Board's selection by independent directors within the meaning of such term under applicable NASDAQ Rules constituting a majority of the Board's independent directors in a vote in which only independent directors participate, with the independence requirements applicable to such directors to be confirmed at such time, adequately encourages an objective nomination process.